LucyHeath/Lay-by/README.md

 ## Bugs

 ## Future Improvements
 * Refactoring parts of the code, especially the Sass.
+There could be further break down into component parts.
 * Show the locations created by an individual user in their own profile (already show their reviews)
 * Adding in geolocation from Mapbox, rather than having to input the lat and long for the add location, would make a better user experience.
 * Add in a favorites system and show users favorites in their profile